lszeremeta/molstruct/README.md

                             alternateName column name (alternateName by default), Text -sa SAMEAS, --sameAs SAMEAS
+                            sameAs column name (sameAs by default), URL

+### Additional settings arguments

-                            sameAs column name (sameAs by default), URL -c, --columns         Use only columns with renamed names -l LIMIT, --limit LIMIT
+      -c, --columns         use only columns with renamed names -b BASEURI, --baseURI BASEURI
+                            base URI of molecule (http://example.com/molecule/ by default) -l LIMIT, --limit LIMIT
-                            Maximum number of results
+                            maximum number of results

 Available options may vary depending on the version.
 To display all available options with their descriptions use ``molstruct -h``.